eric-scott-evers/trout/README.md

 Guard_in = [is_float, {gt, 500}, {lt, 1500}].

-Then the input type is build from a composition of smaller building block functions in order.
+Then the input type is built from a composition of smaller building block functions in order.

 Type_in = Guard_in.